 When to see cherry blossom in London

 It’s always difficult to call the timing on cherry blossom.
-The season generally runs from late March to early May but precise timing depends on the weather and the variety.
+The season generally runs from late March to early May but precise timing for each location depends on the weather and the variety – some trees blossom early and some late.
+A cold spring can set the whole season back weeks, while early sunshine can bring the blossom out several weeks earlier than expected.

-If you see early blossom, in February or March, chances are it’s plum not cherry.
+If you see very early blossom, in February or early March, chances are it’s plum not cherry.
 See my Plum v Cherry Blossom Guide to help you tell the difference.

 In 2013 the cherry blossom at Kew was at its best at the end of April.